Iran official points to more open elections

 "If we insist on enforcing the law, we'll be able to satisfy as many candidates as possible," said Kadkhodaee.

-In the past, the council has faced accusations in Iran, particularly by reformists, of barring candidates more on political than constitutional grounds.
+In past elections, the council has faced accusations in Iran, particularly by reformists, of barring candidates more on political than constitutional grounds.

 In November, President Hassan Rouhani, a moderate conservative, called on the council to stick to the letter of the law in view of the forthcoming election.